Cromaa/Cromaa/README.md

 **Jesus loves you**

-- I am looking for a Intern job to get started on my carrer
+- I am looking for an Intern job to get started on my carrer

 If you want to meet me reach me on 👇